 Legal online poker has been operational in Nevada for the better part of a decade, and during that time, has never experienced a significant boom in traffic.

 Nevada has one of the smaller populations in the nation with that of just 3 million people, and the market has supported one real option for players (WSOP.com) throughout its entire legal history.
-However, the spread of legalization has helped in those efforts as Nevada joins player-sharing agreements with other states where online poker is legal.
+However, the spread of legalization has helped in those efforts as Nevada joins player-sharing agreements with other US states where online poker is legal.

 Players 21 or older can get started with online poker in Nevada by heading to WSOP.com.
 There, players can download the WSOP app, sign up for an account and visit the cashier to make a deposit.